 Benefits and commitments for endorsing oil companies | Download PDF

-In 2012, 3370 billion cubic meters of gas was produced.
-In addition 453 bcm was re-injected and 140 bcm flared.
-(BP Statistics and US Energy Information Agency (EIA).
+In 2014 (latest available data), 4306 billion cubic meters (bcm) of gas was produced from gas fields and oil fields (associated gas).
+In addition 455 bcm was re-injected and 145 bcm flared.
+(US Energy Information Agency (EIA)).

 3. How much of the gas produced is associated gas?